andybala/curiousily.github.com/_posts/2016-12-06-to-chicago-a-bit-further-and-back.markdown

 {:.center}
 ![png]({{site.url}}/assets/7.to_chicaco_a_bit_further_and_back_files/sf_2.jpg)
-*Sometimes, a geek goes binary searching to the end of the world, only to find out everything he was looking for was at O(1) from him*
+*Sometimes, a geek goes binary searching to the end of the world, only to find out that everything he was looking for was at O(1) from him*